 LUMBAR SYMPATHETIC BLOCKS

-A lumbar sympathetic block refers to injections of local anesthetic into or around various collections of sympathetic nerves.
+Our NJ pain management doctors have extensive experience administering lumbar sympathetic blocks - injections of local anesthetic into or around various collections of sympathetic nerves.
 These blocks are used to anesthetize nerves located in the lower back (lumbar) on either side of the spine and in the stellate ganglion (front of the neck).
 A lumbar sympathetic block is performed to block the sympathetic nerves that go to the leg, while a stellate ganglion block is used to block nerves causing pain in the head, neck, chest or arm.

 WHAT IS ARE LUMBAR SYMPATHETIC BLOCKS?